 Ellie Morris and Max the Wax go on a road trip together in Dear Eleanor.

 Dear Eleanor takes us back to August, 1962, where we meet Ellie Potter (Liana Liberatto), her family consisting of her parents Caroline and Bob (Claire van der Boom and Luke Wilson), and four younger siblings Jack (Reid Casson), Henry (Liam Applegate), Robert (Murray Rundus), and toddler Annabelle (Madelyn Grace Applegate).
 Other characters are Ellie’s best friend Max (Isabelle Fuhrman) and Billy (Joel Courtney) the two girls’ mutual friend who has a crush on Max.
 Two events set up the premise for the film at the beginning: We see Caroline practicing an introductory speech she is supposed to give at an luncheon honoring Eleanor Roosevelt.
 Caroline thinks the world of Mrs. Roosevelt (as did many woman in that era) for all of her accomplishments and confides to Ellie that she is worried she will somehow flub her introduction.
-Ellie, in the typical manner of a teenager is not impressed by the accomplishments of an adult, and tells her mom she should have nothing to worry about.
+Ellie, in the typical manner of a teenager, is not impressed by the accomplishments of an adult and tells her mom she should have nothing to worry about.
 Unfortunately fate intervenes, and Caroline is hit by a car walking to the event and never has a chance to make her speech.
 The second event is at the hospital where the entire Potter family is awaiting the results of surgery on Mrs. Potter.
 Unfortunately the news is bad; Mrs. Potter didn’t make it and now the family of five children is without their mother.

 Ellie and her younger siblings wait for the bad news at the hospital.

 Suddenly Ellie is put in the situation of being the surrogate mother in the Potter family, making meals, watching her younger brothers, and taking care of Annabelle.
 Bob Potter is reduced to walking around in a daze, unable to focus on his work or his family, and spending a lot of time in the local pool hall.
 The brothers complain that Ellie doesn’t make meals like Caroline did and are generally a handful to deal with.
-Finally Ellie has enough, and literally carries Annabelle the pool hall one night.
+Finally Ellie has enough, and literally carries Annabelle to the pool hall one night.
 She tells her father that he needs to start caring for his family, who are coming down with chicken pox.
 She tells her brothers that they must take shifts watching Annabelle, too.
 With Max she begins to concoct a plan to get away from home for a while, traveling on a crusade across the country from their home in the central valley of California to visit Mrs. Roosevelt in New York.
 Max writes a letter to Mrs. Roosevelt with the assistance of Billy asking if it all right for them to visit.
 Later Billy forges a reply saying it is okay and the trip is on.
 Ellie connives to get the money for her trip by selling her mother’s baby grand piano, literally rolling it down the highway to the shop of the man who wants to buy it.
 One of the funnier scenes in the film is when Bob Potter notices that the piano is gone, while the younger boys try to convince him it is still there.
 Then she takes her mother’s car which has been sitting unused in their garage, and the two are on their way.

 Billy goes over the letter to Eleanor Roosevelt with Max.